- Home

 Timeline

 The State required that each MBTA Community submit an Action Plan of anticipated steps to create and adopt compliant zoning.
 This was submitted on January 9th of 2023 and approved by the State on January 27, 2023.
-This approval confirms our Interim Compliance until the end of 2024.
-As an Adjacent Community, Dracut has until December 31, 2024 to comply with the new law, by submitting Town Meeting approved zoning changes.
+This approval confirms our Interim Compliance until December 31, 2024, when we must comply by submitting Town Meeting approved zoning changes.

 -